-Recycling Configuration
+Recycling configuration

 Recycling configuration controls the mechanics of how deals and leads flow between HubSpot and Rizer.
 Which pipelines do you import from?
 Where do re-engaged deals go?
 Should Rizer automatically create records, or wait for manual action?
 These settings shape how recycling works for your team.